We are here to solve the problem of global food waste and we intend to feed a lot of animals doing it.

 Andrew Stoner is currently managing director of his own consulting company, Andrew Stoner and Associates Pty Ltd and executive director of Investment Opportunities Australia Pty Ltd. He is Chairman of the board at Study Group Australia/New Zealand and Mozaik Play, and serves as non-executive director of several other public and private companies.
 Andrew is also a member of the NEOM (Kingdom of Saudi Arabia) Higher Council.

-Expert Panel
+Advisory Panel

 Dr Ron Glanville has had a 45 year career working in animal health and biosecurity in Australia, including the positions of Chief Biosecurity Officer, Chief Veterinary Officer and Chief Inspector of Stock for the State of Queensland.